outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 2. Bind Mount.

    Bind-mount a file or directory in the host to a file or directory in the container.
 The target can be read-only or read-write.
 For example, bind host */etc/resolv.conf* to a container, sharing name servers.
+3. `tmpfs` Mount.

+   Needless to say, *tmpfs* is a memory filesystem that let container stores data in host memory.

-   Usually, for personal use, we just use Bind Mount with option `--volume , -v` or option `--mount`.
-Option `--mount` is recommended as it is more verbose, though `--volume, -v` won't be deprecated.
+Option `--volume , -v` and `--mount` both support volume and (bind/tmpfs) mount, though we recommend `--mount` as it is more verbose.

 If the file or directory on the host does not exist. `--volume` and `--mount` behaves differently. `--volume` would create the pathname as a *directory*, NOT a file, while `--mount` would report error.
 On the contrary, if the target pathname already exists in the container, both options would *obsecure* contents over there.
 This is useful if we'd like to test a new version of file/directory without rebuild a new image.
 Another difference between the two options is `--mount` support all three storage types but `--volume` only support Bind Mound.
-3. Tmpfs.

-   Needless to say, *tmpfs* is a memory filesystem.

 ## [SELinux](https://stackoverflow.com/q/24288616)